 Hopefully, the State of the Rockies project will continue to commission this poll so that we can keep tracking changes in Western public opinion in the years to come.
 If you find other surveys on Western environmental issues, please let us know.

-Download Notes: Conservation in the West Survey (1.25 MB pdf)
+- Download Notes: Conservation in the West Survey (1158 downloads)

-Download Data: Conservation in the West Survey (40.37 kB xlsx)
+- Download Data: Conservation in the West Survey (1121 downloads)

 Thanks to Micah Day for assistance with this post.